sagemath/sage/src/doc/en/reference/references/index.rst

              The Electronic Journal of Combinatorics 11 (2004), #R77.
              http://www.combinatorics.org/Volume_11/PDF/v11i1r77.pdf

 ..
-[Hag08] The `q,t` -- Catalan Numbers and the Space of Diagonal Harmonics:
+[Hag2008] James Haglund. *The* `q,t` -- *Catalan Numbers and the
+             Space of Diagonal Harmonics:
-           With an Appendix on the Combinatorics of Macdonald Polynomials, James Haglund, University of Pennsylvania, Philadelphia -- AMS, 2008, 167 pp.
+             With an Appendix on the Combinatorics of Macdonald Polynomials*.

+             University of Pennsylvania, Philadelphia -- AMS, 2008, 167 pp.
 ..
 [HaHo2017] Nate Harman and Sam Hopkins,
               *Quantum integer-valued polynomials*,
               \J. Alg.
 Comb.
 2017, :doi:`10.1007/s10801-016-0717-3`